ammar-tanwar/bloglearnbay/posts/reliable-sources-to-understand-about-data-science.md

 **A step-by-step process to learn data science with ease would be**

-<b>1.
-Select a topic of interest:</b> You should study data science in your chosen field.
+1. <b>Select a topic of interest:</b> You should study data science in your chosen field.
 Different fields offer different perspectives, so you must consider which area you want to explore in your understanding of data science.
 Getting a <a href="https://blog.learnbay.co/know-the-importance-of-domain-specialization-within-a-data-science-course" target="_blank">domain specialization</a> as an automotive or <a href="https://blog.learnbay.co/how-to-build-a-rewarding-career-as-a-healthcare-data-scientist" target="_blank">healthcare data scientist</a> can be a boon for your career if you have an active interest in the domain.

-<b>2.
-Network with a few professionals in your field:</b> Researchers, professors, etc., are great learning tools for any subject as they provide a plethora of information on the topic.
+2. <b>Network with a few professionals in your field:</b> Researchers, professors, etc., are great learning tools for any subject as they provide a plethora of information on the topic.
 The **data science resources mentioned above offer** insights from data scientists with immense knowledge and experience.
 You can get answers to questions such as "how to get started in data science," etc.

-<b>3.
-Gain an understanding of the basics:</b> The mathematics behind the equation, models being deployed, and methods used in a particular situation would help you understand the problem in depth.
+3. <b>Gain an understanding of the basics:</b> The mathematics behind the equation, models being deployed, and methods used in a particular situation would help you understand the problem in depth.
 What challenges are these models attempting to solve?
 Getting a clear understanding of the basics is a must for data scientists.

 ## Closing Thoughts